 9) It gives you more time

 Live is short, much shorter than we think.
 Having time for the things and people we love is probably the most important advantage of having money.
 At least it is for me.
 If you don’t want to stand in line for a visa application, but rather want to meet your wife for lunch, you can hire someone to do the application.
-If you are a public person and you don’t have the time to manage a social media account, you hire someone.
+If you are a public figure and you don’t have the time to manage a social media account, you hire someone.
 Money gives us the freedom to do what we want, when we want.

 Yes, having a lot of money won’t guarantee that you are in a healthy relationship or won’t ever get ill, but neither will being poor.
 The point that I am making is that money solves a lot of problems.
 Problems that would have made life difficult.
 Money won’t fulfil your live (looking at a ridiculous bank balance on a screen is only fun for so long), but it will give you the means to pursue happiness and demolish a lot of stumbling blocks along the way.